-The student must complete and file the forms in the Registrar's Office or in the Graduate Studies Office by the deadline according to the refund schedule.
+The student must complete and file the forms in the Registrar's Office by the deadline according to the refund schedule.

-1. College Fee: This fee is nonrefundable.

-2. Tuition is refundable based on the length of term in accordance with SUNY Board of Trustees Policy Item 057.1, I, A. The tuition refund schedule is as follows:
+- 1. College Fee: This fee is nonrefundable. - 2.
+Tuition is refundable based on the length of term in accordance with SUNY Board of Trustees Policy Item 057.1, I, A. The tuition refund schedule is as follows: